cal-itp/agency-hub/README.md

 METABASE_SECRET_KEY= # get this from dashboards.calitp.org
 ```

-Build the project using docker-compose.
+Build and run the project using docker-compose.

 ```bash
 docker-compose up --build